Skip to main content

 Consul

-Consul exposes Prometheus-format metrics at /v1/agent/metrics?format=prometheus when prometheus_retention_time is set in the agent configuration.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 230+ metrics across Raft consensus, service catalog state, RPC requests, gossip protocol health, and runtime statistics.
-This guide configures the receiver, enables the metrics endpoint, and ships metrics to base14 Scout.
+Consul serves Prometheus-format metrics at /v1/agent/metrics?format=prometheus on the HTTP API port 8500 once prometheus_retention_time is set in the agent telemetry config.
+The OpenTelemetry Collector's prometheus receiver scrapes that endpoint directly, collecting 230+ metrics across Raft consensus, the service catalog, RPC, gossip and membership, the service mesh, and the Go runtime.
+This guide enables the endpoint, configures the receiver, and ships metrics to base14 Scout.

 Prerequisites